GBK-Data/Sales-Dashboard-Project/README.md

 ## Excel Dashboard
 <img width="1833" height="592" alt="image" src="https://github.com/user-attachments/assets/e86dccab-a1af-4597-9111-9931b795e202" />

-- Chart shows total Revenue by Region
-- East Region has the highest Sales
-- Laptop is the bestselling Product category
-- December was the best Month
-- February sold the most Units

   ## Power BI Dashboard
 <img width="1262" height="710" alt="image" src="https://github.com/user-attachments/assets/f386f245-48c2-4c75-b403-159b3e9c6810" />

+## An interactive dashboards was created to visualize:
+- Which Region and Country generates the most Revenue
+- Which Products contribute the most to total sales
+- Which Categories have the highest sales volume
+- How does Revenue change over time
+## Key Insights:
 - Germany generated the most Revenue among all countries
-- 8,214 Total Units was sold
-- Total Sum of Revenue is 1.77M
+- The East generated the highest Revenue
+- Laptop is the bestselling Product, suggesting a focus for marketing and inventory planning.
+- Hardware slightly outsells Accessories, indicating higher demand for hardware products
+- December had the highest Revenue and February had the highest Revenue of the year
-- October had the lowest Revenue of the year
+- October generated the lowest Revenue of the year

 # SQL Queries
 ## 1. Total Revenue by Region